DraftKings promo code: Claim $300 in bonus bets for 2026 NBA All-Star Game on Sunday

 New DraftKings promo code offers $300 in bonus bets for NBA All-Star Game betting on Sunday

 Sunday's sports schedule is headlined by the 2026 NBA All-Star Game, and the latest DraftKings promo code allows new users to get $300 in bonus bets if their first $5 wager wins.
 The all-new NBA All-Star Game round-robin tournament begins at 5 p.m.
-ET.
+ET, and Team World is the +110 favorite.
 Claim your DraftKings promo code here:

 For the full terms and conditions and how to claim the promo, read our DraftKings promo code review.